gem5/gem5-resources/src/x86-gapbs-ubuntu-22.04/README.md

 See Part 3 of this README for a diagram of the file structure.

-(3) You will also need to either (a)generate a new pair of ssh keys, replace the public key in `cloud.txt`, and change the filepath of the private key in `x86_64-hpc.json`, or (b)generate a new private key from the provided public key and update the filepath in `x86-64-hpc.json`.
+(3) You will also need to generate a new pair of ssh keys, replace the public key in `cloud.txt`, and change the filepath to the private key in `x86_64-hpc.json`.
+- The public key in `cloud.txt` is under ssh-authorized-keys, at the bottom of the file.
 - The private key filepath in `x86-64-hpc.json` is under "ssh_certificate_file", in "builders"
-    - The public key in `cloud.txt` is under ssh-authorized-keys, at the bottom of the file.

 (4, 5) After this, make cloud.img by running `make-cloud-img.sh`and launch the disk image with `qemu-launch.sh`.

 (6) After launching the qemu instance, run Packer (in a different terminal) using `./packer build x86_64-hpc.json` in the packer_files directory.

-Please note that the `x86_64-hpc.json` included in packer_files/x86_64-hpc.json is a modified version of the one in the linked tutorial.
+Please note that the `x86_64-hpc.json` included in `packer_files/x86_64-hpc.json` is a modified version of the one in the linked tutorial.
 All scripts except for the first two were removed, as they weren't necessary for the GAPBS benchmarks, and `gapbs-install.sh` and `post-installation.sh` were added.

 If Packer hangs on "Waiting for ssh", follow the troubleshooting steps at the bottom of the linked tutorial.
 If a "Permission denied (publickey)" error occurs when attempting to ssh, try the following:
 ```